 São Bento Train Station (Porto)

 The station has a main entry hall that features some of Portugal's finest azulejos — vivid, decorative hand-painted tiles that show historical and folk scenes from the Douro region.
 Originally a Benedictine convent, the land and building were nationalized and used to provide an ideal welcome for trains when they arrived in the 1870s.
-All the painted tiles seem even older, but they're actually Portuguese revival art from the period just after World War I, celebrating the country's heritage in a romanticized way, typical of that age.
+While the painted tiles seem even older, they're actually Portuguese revival art from the period just after World War I, celebrating the country's heritage in a romanticized way.

 Rota do Douro (Porto)